-- 1 Turn on the computer. - 2 Click Start, All Programs, and VAIO Control Center. - 3 Double-click the System Information folder in the VAIO Control Center window. - 4 Double-click the System Information icon in the System Information folder.
+- 1 Turn on the computer. - 2 Click Start, All Programs, and VAIO Control Center.
+The VAIO Control Center window appears. - 3 Double-click the System Information icon under the System Information folder.
 You can view the amount of system memory.
-If the additional memory does not appear, repeat the whole installation procedure and restart the computer.
+If the new memory does not appear, repeat the whole installation procedure and restart the computer.